Instructions are Also Included for a Mini Quilt!

 Choose between two sizes and use the block in any number of projects.
 It’s perfect for Christmas, Valentine’s Day, and any other time of the year.
 While the red and white combination is classic, any color theme will be lovely in the block.

 While the tops of the hearts are curved, they’re created with easy applique.
 Therefore there’s no curved piecing involved.

-Of course, the block can also be used to make the mini quilt designed by Judy Cefalu from The Crafty Quilter.
-She provides instructions for both the blocks and for finishing the quilt as a free quilt-along.
+Of course, the block can also be used to make the mini quilt designed by Julie Cefalu from The Crafty Quilter.
+She provides instructions as a free quilt-along for both of the blocks and for finishing the quilt.

 The “Nordic Mini Quilt” is 14 1/2″ square.

 The small block, as seen in the mini quilt, is 4″ square (unfinished).
 The larger version is 9 1/2″ square (unfinished) and becomes a 13″ square unfinished block when set on point.